British Values

 Mutual Respect

 Prevention of bullying is very important within Gable Hall School and is addressed through the curriculum, assemblies, surveys and our Anti Bullying Policy.
 We celebrate Anti-Bullying week with a series of whole school events to promote difference and equality.
 This is led by our Anti-Bullying Ambassadors and Ms Heald.
-At Gable Hall School, we teach our students about the importance of being respectful when using the internet ensuring that bullying is rare at our School.
+At Gable Hall School, we teach our students about the importance of being respectful when using the Internet ensuring that bullying is rare at our School.

 Citizenship Lessons